ingra-ai/ingra/README.md

 # Bakabit Portal

 Bakabit Portal is designed to help you curate and manage functions or workflows that can be used to create your own personal assistant suite tailored to your needs.
 Our goal is to make these functions freely available for everyone, enabling a community-driven approach to personal assistant development.

-Basically;
+It's available to review at [https://portal.bakabit.com](https://portal.bakabit.com) with your browser to see the result.

+#### Getting Started as a new User
-1. Login and go to /marketplace and find some useful curated functions for you.
+1. Login and visit [Marketplace](https://portal.bakabit.com/functions/marketplace) and find some useful community-functions for you to Subscribe or Fork.
-2. At /overview, you can find links to your openapi.json or swagger to test it on the web.
+2. Visit [Overview](https://portal.bakabit.com/overview), Review the notification alert and you may find links to your **openapi.json** for your GPT actions or **Swagger** to test it on the web.
-3. Generate API key for `x-api-key` header on your chatgpt actions
+3. Generate API key at [https://portal.bakabit.com/settings/api](https://portal.bakabit.com/settings/api) for `x-api-key` header when configuring your ChatGPT actions
-3. Paste JSON to your own chatgpt plugins actions
+4. Paste JSON from **openapi.json** to your own chatgpt plugins actions.
+5. Interact with your personalized GPT hooked with the functions you have.

 ## Tech Stack